winderai/bacalhau-landscape-analysis-benchmarks/README.md

 ## Benchmark instructions

 The benchmarks consists of a timed [Word count](https://en.wikipedia.org/wiki/Word_count) job running on all frameworks mentioned above.
-Each run is launched one at a time and requires some preliminary work (e.g. spin-up cluster).
+Each run is launched one at a time and requires some manual preliminary work (e.g. spin-up cluster).
+During the creation of AWS resources you can select the number of nodes you'd like to spawn, can do single or multi node setups.
+The difference is the latter installation is way more cumbersome so take your time.

 To facilitate the logging of running time, job parameters and various environment variables, the launch scripts uses [MLflow](https://mlflow.org/).
 Differently, resource usage (i.e., cpu, memory, disk) is logged via [AWS CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/WhatIsCloudWatch.html).
 This means CloudWatch metrics can be fetched from their dashboard starting from 5-10 minutes after the experiment has completed.